 - 1. Different metals, when exposed to a flame, emit different flame colors.
 Explain the origin of that difference. - 2.
-Would you expect to see the emission rays and the absorption rays of a given element to appear at the same place of a photographic plate or not.
+Would you expect to see the emission of lines and the absorption lines of a given element to appear at the same place on a photographic plate or not.
 Explain your answer. - 3.
-How do you explain the many spectral rays for the same element?
+How do you explain the many spectral lines for the same element?